October 2018 NYSACOP GTSC Law Enforcement Liaison Report

 “STOP-DWI NEW YORK Mobile App – Have A Plan”: The Governor’s Traffic Safety Committee and representatives from the New York STOP-DWI Foundation wish to remind all our partners of the release of its free “Have A Plan” mobile application.
 The app encourages people to have a plan to get home safely if they are impaired by alcohol or drugs.
 We encourage and look to our law enforcement agencies to promote and market this free program in your communities.
 To download the app simply visit www.stopdwi.org/mobileapp.

-“Save-the-Date - 2018 Annual New York Highway Safety Symposium”: New York’s premier highway safety training Symposium will take place October 15 – 18, 2018 at the Crowne Plaza in Lake Placid, NY.
-Registration information and the preliminary agenda will soon be available on the Institute for Traffic Safety Management and Research website at www.itsmr.org.
+“2018 New York Highway Safety Symposium”: New York’s premier highway safety training Symposium will take place October 15 – 18, 2018 at the Crowne Plaza in Lake Placid, NY.
+Registration, lodging, and the preliminary agenda information is available on the Institute for Traffic Safety Management and Research website at www.itsmr.org/events.

 “TRAFFIC ENFORCEMENT IS LAW ENFORCEMENT”